This post contains affiliate links.

 Even though it is a toy, it is still an electrically powered machine, and there will always be some risk factors when it comes to these heavy-duty toys.

 The biggest risk factor associated with electronic toy cars is the possibility of a collision with a regular-sized vehicle.
-This accident can happen if the child is riding the car on the road or in other paved areas.
+This accident can happen if the child rides the car on the road or in other paved areas.
 Another risk is overheating.
 It is rare, but electric toy cars can heat up to dangerous levels and potentially catch fire on longer drives.

 Let's take a look.